SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/development/development.md

  - possibly other boardreaders too, but less often – not sure if it's the same issue!

+## Loss of PMT boardreaders
+ - Seems to occur at higher trigger rates (e.g. out of spill), e.g. 5_5 configuration crashes each several hours

 ## Shared memory problems resulting in OM interruptions with run crashes
   - less issues recently